HansBrombacher/Click-IO/README.md

 # Click-IO

-Code for the Clicker polls, Fritzing PCB files, 3D models, and used products
+Code for the Clicker polls, Fritzing PCB files, 3D models, Data from the research and used products